dthabata/dthabata/README.md

 # hi, thabata here! 👋

-i’m a **Full Stack Software Engineer**, specialized in **Frontend**. i believe tech is a powerful tool to help people, and i’m driven by making a difference with a **growth mindset**. 🚀
+i’m a **Full Stack Software Engineer**, specialized in **Frontend**. i believe tech is a powerful tool to help people.

 ---